Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: Standard hardware

 \section{Standard hardware}

-In order to have a proper basis of comparison between the qubit and qudit QSP, we will consider that both are performed using the same standard hardware, based on a programmable array of Mach-Zehnder Interferometers (MZIs) in a topology proposed by Clements \textit{et al.} \cite{clements2016optimal}, illustrated in Fig. \ref{fig:clements}.
+In order to have a proper basis of comparison between the qubit and qudit aQSP, we will consider that both are performed using the same standard hardware, based on a programmable array of Mach-Zehnder Interferometers (MZIs) in a topology proposed by Clements \textit{et al.} \cite{clements2016optimal}, illustrated in Fig. \ref{fig:clements}.
 Here we consider the hardware as programmable if its configuration can be altered dynamically, resulting in a different output for the same input.
 This is more similar to the electronic FPGA circuits than to programmable computers in the sense of those which use a von Neumann architecture.

-Given the time and costs associated with their design and fabrication, full reconfigurability is an intuitively desirable feature of PICs.
-We have selected this particular architecture because it can be easily used to implement CNOT gates for qubits, as shown in Sec. \ref{subsec:qubits}, and also to directly perform QSP in qudits, as further discussed in Sec. \ref{subsec:qudits}.
-Single-qubit operations can be performed using individual MZIs.
+Given the time and cost associated with the design and fabrication of photonic integrated circuits, full reconfigurability is an intuitively attractive feature.
+We therefore focus on a fully programmable interferometric architecture, as it enables the direct implementation of aQSP in qudit systems through unitary transformations, as illustrated in Fig.~\ref{fig:clements}(a) and discussed in Sec.~\ref{subsec:qudits}.
+The same architecture can also be employed to implement entangling operations, such as CNOT gates, required for gate-based and measurement-based quantum computation, as detailed in Secs.~\ref{subsec:qubits} and~\ref{subsec:mbqc}.
+In addition, single-qubit operations can be realized using individual Mach–Zehnder interferometers.